Skip to main content

 2. If you followed the Installation Guide you should already be inside a cloned openc3-project which is in your PATH (necessary for openc3.bat / openc3.sh to be resolved).
 Inside this project it's recommended to edit the README.md (Markdown) to describe your program / project.

 3. Now we need to create a plugin.
 Plugins are how we add targets and microservices to COSMOS.
 Our plugin will contain a single target which contains all the information defining the packets (command and telemetry) that are needed to communicate with the target.
-Use the COSMOS plugin generator to create the correct structure:
+Use the COSMOS plugin generator to create the correct structure.

-C:\openc3-project> openc3.bat cli generate plugin BOB
+C:\openc3-project> openc3.bat cli generate plugin BOB --python

 Run as the Root user